 The lower edge of the water column, including the lake bottom, can be targeted with downriggers set closer to the surface and lures bouncing along the bottom, ideal for lake trout.

 Lure selection plays a crucial role in attracting salmon and trout.
-Crankbaits, dodger-and-fly combinations, and thin trolling spoons are popular choices.
+Crankbaits, dodger-and-fly combinations or flasher-and-fly combinations, and thin trolling spoons are popular choices.
 These lures mimic the preferred prey of the fish and can be used at different depths to optimize the trolling spread.
+See Best Trolling Spoons For Salmon.

 Cut Bait and Whole Herring Rigs: Fishing bait like a cut-herring or whole herring behind a flasher is a great way to catch salmon.
 See these videos: How to rig a Cut Plug Herring for Salmon Fishing and How to rig a full herring for king salmon fishing.